bmathew1/GettingAndCleaningData/CodeBook.md

-# Coursera - Getting and Cleaning Data Course
+#Getting and Cleaning Data Course
 ## Course Project Code Book

 This file describes the details of: